March 1, 2009

 Designers: It’s Time to Embrace The Open-Ended Product

-Once they leave the factory floor and are put to use, products get deployed in myriad unintended ways.
+Once they have left the factory floor and are actually being put to use, products get deployed in myriad unintended ways.
 It’s a lesson the industry should take to heart.

 How many ways can you use a plastic bag?
 What about a paper clip, a Post-it note, or a park bench?
 This isn’t a quiz; it’s about messing with design, about reinventing objects and endowing them with new uses.
 We all do it—you, your kids, your parents, your sister in the burbs.
 We’ve all slid a matchbook under a table to stabilize it and turned a sheet of paper into a dustpan, and in that sense everyone is a designer.
 Design doesn’t simply happen at the moment of creation, when an object is given certain attributes to solve a specific set of problems.
 It happens in the myriad ways a plastic grocery bag is reused, reconceptualized, reborn.